qgervacio/fun-with-vagrant/README.md

 # Fun with Vagrant

-Use this repo to quickly spin-up VMs to practice environments.
+Use this repo to quickly spin-up VMs to practice _stuff_.
 Feel free to contribute.

 ## Getting Help